unkontributors/super_unko/README.md

 ### Codestyle and lint

 We are checking code with [shfmt](https://github.com/mvdan/sh) and [shellcheck](https://github.com/koalaman/shellcheck).
-Please you check your code by `linter.sh` if you will want to add your origin unko commands.
+Please check your code by `linter.sh` if you want to add your origin unko commands.
-We must provides clean unkos.
+We must provide clean unkos.
-So, please you run below and pass all checkings.
+So, please run below and pass all checkings.

 ```bash
 make setup